software-2021-09-02-15-38-08-utc

 The Emergence of BGP in SDN:

-Software-Defined Networking (SDN) introduces a paradigm shift in how networks are managed and operated.
+Software-defined networking (SDN) introduces a paradigm shift in managing and operating networks.
 Traditionally, network devices such as routers and switches were responsible for handling routing decisions.
 However, with the advent of SDN, the control plane is decoupled from the data plane, allowing for centralized management and control of the network.

 BGP plays a crucial role in the SDN architecture by acting as a control protocol that enables communication between the controller and the network devices.
 It provides the intelligence and flexibility required for orchestrating network policies and routing decisions in an SDN environment.